Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Methods and Formulation

 with the $zz$-component of ${\cal J}_{m}$ given by

-which reduces to the conventional swim pressure $P_{\textrm{ swim}}(z_b)= \rho(z_b)v_0^2 k_BT/(d(d-1)D_tD_r)$ in an ideal active bulk fluid at $z=z_b$ \cite{takatori2014swim,takatori2015towards}.
-Note that our local swim pressure (\ref{pswim}) deviates from previous expressions \cite{yang2014aggregation,winkler} due to the gradient term $\partial_z m_z$.
-This term plays a non-neglible role in the force balance obtained from Eq. (\ref{mech}).
-Below, we apply the formalism of Eqs. (\ref{vswim}) to (\ref{pswim}) to active fluids (i) in contact with a short-ranged planar soft wall, (ii) subject to a gravitational field, and (iii) exhibiting a planar interface between coexisting gas and liquid bulk states.
-We show that in all three cases the stationary state is indeed described by constant $\mu(z)$ in both the Fokker-Planck calculations and BD simulations.
+which reduces to the conventional swim pressure $P_{\mathrm{swim}}(z_b)= \rho(z_b)v_0^2 k_BT/(d(d-1)D_tD_r)$ in an ideal active bulk fluid at $z=z_b$ \cite{takatori2014swim,takatori2015towards}.
+Note that our local swim pressure (\ref{pswim}) deviates from previous expressions \cite{yang2014aggregation,winkler} due to the gradient term $\partial_z m_z$, which plays a non-negligible role in the force balance obtained from Eq.~(\ref{mech}) when significant spatial variations are present, e.g. in the interface of a phase coexistence.
+To summarize, we have introduced the concept of a swim potential here using a force balance for only the colloids.
+This force balance can be combined with an additional force balance for the solvent, which provides an alternative interpretation, but identical expression, for the swim pressure as an excess solvent pressure\cite{jeroen}.